-As of June 30, 2023 September 30, 2023, we had \$303.3 million \$349.7 million in cash and cash equivalents and short-term investments.
-Based upon our current operating plan, we estimate that our existing cash and cash equivalents and short-term investments, will be sufficient to fund our operating expenses and capital expenditure requirements for at least the next 12 months. months following the date of this Quarterly Report and through 2027.
+As of September 30, 2023 March 31, 2024, we had \$349.7 million \$651.8 million in cash and cash equivalents and short-term investments.
+Based upon our current operating plan, we estimate that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operating expenses and capital expenditure requirements for at least the next 12 months following the date of this Quarterly Report and through 2027.
+Report.
 However, we believe that our existing cash and cash equivalents and short-term investments will not be sufficient to fund any of our product candidates through regulatory approval, and we will need to raise substantial additional capital to complete the development and commercialization of our product candidates.